mhcrnl/ogcalc/doc/ogcalc.rst

 previously.

-Two versions are provided, one using the basic C++ classes and methods to construct the interface, the other using \program{libglademm} to load and construct the interface as for the previous examples using Glade.
+Two versions are provided, one using the basic C++ classes and methods to construct the interface, the other using :program:`libglademm` to load and construct the interface as for the previous examples using Glade.
 Only the latter is discussed here.
 There are a great many similarities between the C and C++ versions not using Glade, and the C